library(poilog)

 sim npv_base npv_reduced return

-The NPV of the risk reduction (return) is highly variable.
+The NPV of the risk reduction (return) is highly variable, and sometimes negative, because even though we’ve reduced the overall risk, in a given 10 year period we might be unlucky and experience a larger breach than in the baseline scenario.
 Since we can’t plot negative numbers using a log scale, we can examine the data using the cumulative distribution function (CDF).
 We limit the x-axis to zoom in to the 1% to 99% quantiles:

 |>